Class activation mapping: Score-CAM

 with $U$ as the upsampling operation.

-Since the process of score calculation is repeated for every channel, Score-CAM is slow with respect to gradient-based methods.
+Since the process of score calculation is repeated for every channel, Score-CAM is slow compared to gradient-based methods.
 Moreover, it focuses on regions highlighted by individual feature maps, ignoring the context of the full image, reducing interpretability in complex scenes.

 LayerCAM

 LayerCAM enhances backwards class-specific gradients using both intermediate and final convolutional layers.
-Combining information across layers allows to achieve higher resolution and more fine-grained detail, improving localization.
+Combining information across layers achieves higher resolution and more fine-grained detail, improving localization.

 Specifically, for each position in the feature map, LayerCAM evaluates the gradient.
 The positive gradients are employed as the weights, $w_k^C$.
 Namely: